7 Steps to Keep Your Faith in Hard Times

 Focus Questions: What steps will you take to bring balance in your life as you pass through adverse situations?

-Prayer: “Father God, thank you that I can experience balanced in my life because it is committed to you.
+Prayer: “Father God, thank you that I can experience balance in my life because it is committed to you.
 I recommit myself to you and open my heart for you to work in my life: spirit, soul and body.
 In Jesus' Name I pray.
 Amen.”

-Scriptures to Encourage You in Tough Times
+Bible Quotes to Encourage You in Tough Times

 - "Who shall separate us from the love of Christ?
 Shall trouble or hardship or persecution or famine or nakedness or danger or sword? ...
 No, in all these things we are more than conquerors through him who loved us" (Romans 8: 35, 37, NIV).